 - Bronze—donations of at least $200

 - Gold—donations of at least $3,000

 - Platinum—donations of at least $5,000.

-Historic Sherbrooke Village Development Society (HSVDS) is Building a Wheelchair Accessible Park
+Historic Sherbrooke Village Development Society (HSVDS) Has Built a Wheelchair Accessible Park

 Description of Organization:

 There is a new wheelchair accessible park in Sherbrooke Village that began as an opportunity to beautify the entrance to the historic Village as well as develop a comfort zone for those with disabilities.
 It just happened to fit into the new Municipal Streetscape plan for Sherbrooke.

 This from Sherbrooke Village Executive Director, Stephen Flemming, “Many, many thanks to Dana O’Connell and the crew for building this wonderful tribute to those protecting us from Covid-19, ourselves included (as you achieved with the mirror).
 It is a perfect contribution to the community park concept and has not gone un-noticed in the community.”

 The Historic Sherbrooke Village Development Society (HSVDS) had taken on the park project from the beginning with the full support of Sherbrooke Village Museum, to design and build an accessible Community Park within the Sherbrooke Village museum boundaries.
 The park was to be adjacent to the Indigenous Art Centre and include an Indigenous garden area.

 Most of the design work was the vision of Dana O’Connell and assistant, Kathleen Pascoe.
 Phase one saw the excavation of the park area and planning of layout in 2019 with support from St. Mary’s Municipality.